The product I currently work on depends on 3 different vendor APIs and, as you would expect, their non-Prod environments go down fairly regularly.

 I’m sure you’ve heard people use the phrase “technical work” in lots of different situations but have you ever stopped to question what it really means?
 Could you explain “technical work” to someone else in plain, simple language?
 Could you do it without using the words “technical” or “work”?
 Now how many of these familiar-sounding terms do you think could you explain to a friend in 90 seconds?

 These are some simple visuals I quickly threw together.
 I hope they will help to improve conversations which will lead to better-informed decisions.
-In IT we have a habit of using multiple names for exactly the same thing which frequently leads to longer and more confusing conversations!
+In IT we have a habit of using lots of names for exactly the same thing, which frequently leads to longer and more confusing conversations!
 I hope the visual breakdown of URLs and JSON objects into their constituent parts will be of benefit to newbies and non-techies alike.

 On returning to my old iOS team after a brief stint working on our services team, I wanted to implement what I had learned there and improved the stability of our Calabash scenarios.
 I wanted to shift away from our dependence on test data stored in config files and databases and create test data at the same time as executing our Calabash scenarios.